 |Not suitable for people who likes to help and teach others|

 What is the job like

-67% of Signal and Switch Technicians said they were satisfied with their job and 52% said they feel like their job is making other people’s lives better.
+67% of Signal and Track Switch Repairers said they were satisfied with their job and 52% said they feel like their job is making other people’s lives better.